MedQuest

 🩹 FRAGMENTED GOVERNANCE

-Shared federal-provincial responsibility leads to uneven service delivery and policy inconsistency, which
+Shared federal- provincial responsibility leads to uneven service delivery and policy inconsistency,

 📉 WORKFORCE SHORTAGES